-- Let rhs be the result of evaluating Initialiser. - Let value be GetValue(rhs). - 3.
-Return If A brupt (value). - If IsAnonymousFunctionDefinition of Initialiser is true, then - a.
-SetFunctionName(value, StringValue(BindingIdentifier)).
-Return the result of performing BindingInitialisation for BindingIdentifier passing value and undefined as 5. the arguments.
+- Let rhs be the result of evaluating Initialiser. - 2.
+Let value be GetValue(rhs). - 3.
+ReturnIfAbrupt(value). - 4.
+If IsAnonymousFunctionDefinition of Initialiser is true, then - a.
+Let hasNameProperty be the result of HasOwnProperty(value, "name") - b.
+ReturnIfAbrupt(hasNameProperty). - c.
+If hasNameProperty is false, then - i.
+SetFunctionName(value, StringValue(BindingIdentifier)). - 5.
+Return the result of performing BindingInitialisation for BindingIdentifier passing value and undefined as the arguments.

-If a VariableDeclaration is nested within a with statement and the Identifier in the VariableDeclaration is the same as a property name of the binding object of the with statement's object environment record, then step 3 will assign value to the property instead of to the VariableEnvironment binding of the Identifier.
+NOTE If a VariableDeclaration is nested within a with statement and the Identifier in the VariableDeclaration is the same as a property name of the binding object of the with statement's object environment record, then step 3 will assign value to the property instead of to the VariableEnvironment binding of the Identifier.